Non-surgical

 Microneedling cost varies depending on the provider, treatment area, and how many treatments are needed.
 Since it is a cosmetic procedure, insurance does not usually cover the cost.
 A consultation appointment can provide specific pricing information.

-What should I ask my healthcare provider about microneedling?
+What should I ask my healthcare provider about Microneedling?

 Patients should ask about their skin type, expected results, and how many treatments they may need.
 It’s also important to ask about potential side effects and aftercare instructions.